melissagraham-create/manage-vaccinations-in-schools-guidance/app/guide/importing-cohorts.md

 Before using Mavis for vaccination programmes, SAIS teams will need to:

 - import full details of the cohort in the team’s area
-- upload relevant historic vaccination records for all children in the cohort
+- upload relevant historical vaccination records for all children in the cohort

 We explain how to do this below.